Electric, Gas & Water savings. Made simple.

 Understanding Business Energy Contract Terms

 Your energy supplier is the company that provides you with your energy – be it gas or electricity, or both.
-There are many energy suppliers in the UK, but most will know the Big Six energy companies: British Gas, SSE, npower, EDF, Scottish Power and E.On.
+There are many energy suppliers in the UK, but most will know the Big Six energy companies which were historically comprised of British Gas, SSE, Npower, EDF, Scottish Power and E.On Next.

 While your energy comes from your supplier, they all share the same infrastructure of gas pipes and the national grid, so you’ll never be left without an energy supplier if your current supplier fails.